How To Save Money On Amtrak Tickets

 Members receive a 10% discount on Amtrak’s rail fare when purchasing tickets three or more days in advance (the discount does not apply to upgrades such as rooms).

-The Rail Passenger Association (RPA), formally known as the National Association of Rail Passengers (NARP), is a non-profit organization that promotes passenger rail services around the United States.
+The Rail Passenger Association (RPA), formerly known as the National Association of Rail Passengers (NARP), is a nonprofit organization that promotes passenger rail services throughout the United States.

 RPA’s mission includes developing and fighting for both regional rail and Amtrak.

 Yearly or monthly memberships are tax-deductible, plus you receive a 10% discount on Amtrak rail fares and with other companies.
-This reduction applies only to rail fare costs, not upgrades such as a room, business, or first class.
+This reduction applies only to rail fare costs, not upgrades such as room, business, or first-class.

-Further down in the article, it describes how the PRA/NARP discount works a little more.
+Further down in the article, it provides a more detailed description of how the PRA/NARP discount works.

 8) Save money on Amtrak with the Amtrak Guest Rewards Program

-Amtraks loyalty program to earn free rides (after redeeming points)!
+Amtrak’s loyalty program allows you to earn free rides (after redeeming points)!

 Amtrak Guest Rewards (AGR) is a multi-tiered rewards program offering free Amtrak travel.